MalshaDissanayake/edu-data-modeler/README.md

 # Education App Data Model

 ## Project Overview
 This project involves creating and simulating a data model for an education app that handles users, courses, quizzes, questions, and results.
 The model is designed and implemented in PostgreSQL using an ER diagram.
 A Python ORM script is provided to generate and populate the database with realistic, normalized data.
 Additionally, a Dockerized PostgreSQL environment ensures easy setup and demonstration.
 The project also includes a Poetry environment for managing dependencies and running Python scripts like `models.py` and `simulate_data.py`.
+To ensure data integrity, a new SQL script `data_verification.sql` is added to verify the correctness of the simulated data.

 ## ER Diagram